-The success of the therapy largely depends on the selection of the appropriate candidate patients and on the precise implantation of the stimulation electrode, which necessitates careful imaging-based pre-targeting and extensive electrophysiological exploration of the targets during surgery & carefully executed individualised post-operative programming.
+The success of DBS largely dependent upon the selection of the appropriate patients as well as the accurate implantation of the stimulation electrodes, that necessitates careful imaging-based pre-targeting, extensive electro-physiological exploration of the targets during surgery & carefully executed individualised post-operative programming.